Architectural Control Committee Manual

 Lots in platted land designated "Zone B" shall be used solely for single family residential, camping, or recreational purposes only.
 All structures, equipment, or shelters permanently affixed to the land or remaining on the land for a period of more than one year shall require advance approval of the Architectural Control Committee, as provided in paragraph 4 hereof.

-Clarification: Other than common buildings constructed for the benefit of all lot owners, no structures, equipment or shelters shall be permanently affixed to the land or remain on the land in Zone B for a period of more than one year.
+Clarification: Other than common buildings constructed for the benefit of all lot owners, no structures, equipment or shelters shall be permanently affixed to the land or remain on the land in Zone B for a period of more than one year without advance approval of the Architectural Control Committee.

 Edelweiss Plan and Covenants, Part 4.
 Architectural Control Committee